 Carey completed her Master of Science in Biotechnology from Johns Hopkins University with the highest distinction.
 She also earned her B.A. in Biology from Saginaw Valley State University, where she graduated with honors.
 Her undergraduate Honors thesis research involved studying the developmental effects of chemicals on the learning ability and reproductive behavior of rats.
 She also partnered with the Department of Chemistry to conduct research on chemical and material interactions in Formula SAE racecars as part of her role on the Cardinal Formula Racing Team.
 During her undergraduate studies, she worked for Dow Corning as part of its Specialty Chemicals research team in developing and improving paper and leather coatings.
 She also spent time working for Mercedes-Benz Research and Development in its emissions testing compliance program.

 As the first person in her family to attend college, Carey is a proponent of women in science, technology, engineering and mathematics.
 Carey is also a fitness enthusiast.
 She is a National Academy of Sports Medicine Certified Personal Trainer, an Athletics and Fitness Association of America Certified Group Fitness Instructor, a Box ‘N Burn Academy Certified Boxing Trainer, a Pregnancy and Postpartum Athleticism Certified Coach, and an avid long-distance runner and a fan of endurance sports.
-In her spare time, you can find her strength training, running along Chicago’s beautiful lakefront trail, and exploring the city with her four-legged sidekicks, Turbo and Bear.

 Honors & Awards